unicorn-23/GwasWA/README.md

 ## VCF quality control, `--step vcfqc`

-For conducting VCF quality control, use the following command along with its associated parameters:
+To conduct VCF quality control, use the following command along with its associated parameters:

 -   `--vcffile <filename>`: Specifies the VCF file containing variant genotype information.
 -   Hard filtering for SNPs: